This glossary lists (alphabetically) details of all Deliverable documents from the Project Checklist.

 Implementation of the designed workflows.

 The implementation concept provides the guiding principles for the entire implementation.
-It should take into consideration:
+It should consider:

-This concept can also outine the frameworks, libraries and other artifacts used in the solution.
+This concept also outlines the frameworks, libraries, and other artifacts used in the solution.

 Contact Adobe Support to ensure that any support that is needed, can be enabled during the go live.

 Preliminary concepts for the designs of the experiences.